Deomali (mountain)

-Deomali, is a mountain peak in the Chandragiri-Pottangi subrange of the Eastern Ghats.
+Deomali is a mountain peak in the Chandragiri-Pottangi subrange of the Eastern Ghats.
 It is located near Koraput town in the Koraput district of Odisha, India.

-Highest point in Odisha
+About

 Deomali Peak, with an elevation of about 1,672 m, is the highest peak in the state of Odisha.

-It is situated near Barabandha village, Kotia Panchayat division which is about 70 km from Koraput via Semiliguda.
+It is situated near Barabandha village, Kotia Panchayat division, which is about 70 km from Koraput via Semiliguda.

 Surrounded by deep green forest, the peak is rich in flora and fauna.
 This hill range is rich in mineral resources such as bauxite, limestone and gemstones.
-Deomali is dotted with brooks and deep valleys, and inhabited by tribes such as Kandhas, Parajas, Bhumia, Malis and Bhotias.
-It is not only a marvel for the tourists but also to the adventurous sports lovers for hang gliding, mountaineering and trekking.
-In recent days, the Odisha tourism Department, has been taking many development steps to popularize this peak as a hot tourist spot by connecting the Tar roads, Hill top amenities centre, drinking water points on the hill top, and watching towers for good views of the arena.
-Many waterfalls are also found while heading for the top of hill.
+Deomali is dotted with brooks and deep valleys, and inhabited by tribes such as the Kandhas, Parajas, Bhumia, Malis and Bhotias.

+Tourist activities include hang gliding, mountaineering and trekking.
+The Odisha tourism Department has taken steps to popularize this peak as a hot tourist spot by connecting the tar roads, hill top amenities centre, drinking water points on the hill top, and watching towers for good views of the arena.
+Many waterfalls are also found here.

 The Putsil Valley, which is part of the Deomali Mountain Range, is nearby.